 The arrows to Manor Farm and Darlow's Farm are for reference only as there are no permissive access routes now.

-June 2020: Due to the current Coronavirus pandemic and associated restrictions all hides are closed until further notice.
+January 2021: Please note Woodwalton Fen is currently closed to the public due to flooding.
+Due to the current Coronavirus pandemic and associated restrictions all hides are closed until further notice.